Prorok5247/Site/docs/MixinClientTutorial/first_mixin.md

     The `Minecraft` class has a method that runs when the game starts, aptly named `startGame`, which is what we want to inject into

 2. Where to inject
-    Injecting at the `HEAD` of this function will allow our code to run before Minecraft has been initalised, and `RETURN` will allow our code to run after Minecraft has been initalised, we will go for `RETURN` for now, but you can easily switch it
+    Injecting at the `HEAD` of this function will allow our code to run before Minecraft has been initialized, and `RETURN` will allow our code to run after Minecraft has been initialized, we will go for `RETURN` for now, but you can easily switch it

 We can now use the `@Inject` annotation to inject into the function `startGame`, at the location just before the function ends